MURFREESBORO, Tenn.— Who needs cartoons when you and your family can “Saddle Up”for a Saturday-morning party at MTSU?

-“Saddle Up” tickets are $10 per person or a $50 maximum per family.
-Included in the admission price is great food from local businesses.
+The Livestock Center is located at 1720 Greenland Drive, and parking will be free and plentiful for guests.
+“Saddle Up” tickets are $10 per person or a $50 maximum per family, and admission includes a light breakfast supplied by local businesses.
 Suggested attire, as always, is jeans, boots and cowboy hats.

-The ACE Learning Center provides learning environments for children with and without developmental delays, allowing them to play together and learn from each other.
+The nonprofit ACE Learning Centeris an inclusive facility for children 12 months to 6 years old with and without developmental delays, allowing them to play together and learn from each other.
 Teachers at the center plan activities that help each child develop good communication, social, cognitive and motor skills.

 MTSU students are integral to the ACE Learning Center and its young charges.
 They work and volunteer in the center’s four classrooms throughout the academic year, interact with and play alongside the children, and support the teachers by assisting with daily activities.

 To learn more about Saddle Up, donate silent-auction items or become a sponsor for the event, contact Davis at email@example.com.